amazon-braket/amazon-braket-sdk-python/doc/examples-adv-circuits-algorithms.rst

 This tutorial provides a step-by-step walkthrough of Grover's quantum algorithm.
-You learn how to build the corresponding quantum circuit with simple modular building blocks using the Amazon Braket You will learn how to build custom gates that are not part of the basic gate set provided by the SDK.
+You learn how to build the corresponding quantum circuit with simple modular building blocks using the Amazon Braket SDK.
+You will learn how to build custom gates that are not part of the basic gate set provided by the SDK.
 A custom gate can used as a core quantum gate by registering it as a subroutine.